Kcee42/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chmod 007 hello` to write a script that sets the permission to the file hello as Owner, Group and Other user

 Use `chmod 753 hello` to write a script that sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 sep 20 14:25 hello

+Use `chmod --reference=olleh hello` to write a script that sets the mode of the file hello the same as olleh's mode

+Use `chmod --reference=olleh hello` to write a script that sets the mode of the file hello the same as olleh's mode